forthtemple/openworlddart/readme.md

 ![image](https://github.com/user-attachments/assets/dcdd75c8-8ba9-43e3-8fdf-cc7b3c559d0c)

-This widget is used in confjuction with a threejs joystick/ keyboard that has been converted to dart.
+This widget is used in conjuction with a threejs joystick/ keyboard that has been converted to dart.
 The joystick/keyboard can also be used with a keyboard allowing control on a desktop without the need for the joystick widget.

 Movement also includes swiping on the screen to turn and pitch the camera.